stellfoundry/gx-ai/docs/MultiGPU.rst

 Constraints
 -----------

 Parallelization is currently only implemented over the species and Hermite indices.
 The computational grid must divide evenly into the number of GPUs requested, and decomposition of species index is prioritized.
-This means:
+If :math:`N_\mathrm{sp}` is the number of species, :math:`N_m` is the number of Hermite modes, and :math:`N_\mathrm{GPU}` is the number of GPUs to be used for the calculation, this means:

 - if :math:`N_\mathrm{GPU} \leq N_\mathrm{sp}`, :math:`N_\mathrm{sp}` must be an integer multiple of :math:`N_\mathrm{GPU}`
 - if :math:`N_\mathrm{GPU} > N_\mathrm{sp}`, :math:`N_\mathrm{GPU}` must be an integer multiple of :math:`N_\mathrm{sp}` AND :math:`N_m` must be an integer multiple of :math:`N_\mathrm{GPU}/N_\mathrm{sp}`.